mojaloop/helm/mojaloop-ttk-simulators/README.md

 ### Pre-requisites

-The following-backend dependency are required for each of the following services.
+The following-backend dependencies are required for each of the following services.

 1. Kafka - used as a persistent state store, and for correlating async-to-sync requests/responses using the pub-sub mechanisms.